| Problem 3 - Page 1 of 1

 sub-problem, we will further explore those assumptions and the effect that

+changes to these parameters have on the intersection performance.
 We will also explore the extent that a local jurisdiction's

 operational requirements have on the actual performance of an